-- "FOR" the approval of an amendment to the Company's 2014 Equity Incentive Plan to increase the number of shares of Common Stock authorized for issuance under the Plan from 1,142,857 shares of Common Stock to 2,000,000 shares of Common Stock (Proposal No. 2); - "FOR" the approval of an amendment to the Company's Certificate of Incorporation to increase the number of shares of Common Stock authorized for issuance from 14,285,715 shares to 25,000,000 shares (Proposal No. 3); and - "FOR" the ratification of the approval of WithumSmith+Brown, PC as the Company's independent registered public accounting firm for the fiscal year ended December 31, 2023 (Proposal No. 4).
+- "FOR" the seven director nominees for re-election to the Board (Proposal No. 1); - "FOR" the approval of an amendment to the Company's 2014 Equity Incentive Plan to increase the number of shares of Common Stock authorized for issuance under the Plan from 1,142,857 shares of Common Stock to 2,000,000 shares of Common Stock (Proposal No. 2); - "FOR" the approval of an amendment to the Company's Certificate of Incorporation to increase the number of shares of Common Stock authorized for issuance from 14,285,715 shares to 25,000,000 shares (Proposal No. 3); and - "FOR" the ratification of the approval of WithumSmith+Brown, PC as the Company's independent registered public accounting firm for the fiscal year ended December 31, 2023 (Proposal No. 4).